Learn about actual and potential costs

 How risky is the supply chain?

-There is moderate risk of supply chain disruptions for laboratory glassware supplies.
-Although supply chain risks can impact production costs for suppliers and the price of laboratory glassware, it is unlikely that these risks will disrupt the overall availability of raw materials used in laboratory glassware production.
-Fortunately for laboratory...
+There is a moderate risk of supply chain disruptions for laboratory glassware.
+Although supply chain risks can impact suppliers' production costs and prices, it is unlikely that these risks will disrupt the overall availability of raw materials used in laboratory glassware production.
+Fortunately for laboratory glassware manufacturers, glass prices are...
 Subscribe to learn more.